-- Mounted Precision Pinholes from Ø1 μm to Ø1 mm - Mounted High-Power Pinholes from Ø10 μm to Ø50 μm - Chrome-Plated Fused Silica Pinhole Wheel with 16 Pinholes from Ø25 μm to Ø2 mm
+- Mounted Precision Pinholes from Ø1 μm to Ø1 mm - Mounted High-Power Precision Pinholes from Ø10 μm to Ø50 μm - Chrome-Plated Fused Silica Pinhole Wheel with 16 Pinholes from Ø25 μm to Ø2 mm

-Single Precision Pinholes
+Single, Precision Pinholes

-Single mounted precision pinholes are available with pinhole diameters from 1 μm to 1 mm.
-We also offer high-power versions with pinhole diameters from 10 μm to 50 μm.
+Single-mounted, precision pinholes as well as high-power precision pinholes are available.
+The single-mounted, precision pinholes are available with pinhole diameters from 1 μm to 1 mm, whereas the high-power versions are offered with pinhole diameters from 10 μm to 50 μm.
 For many applications, such as holography, spatial intensity variations in the laser beam are unacceptable.
 Using precision pinholes in conjunction with positioning and focusing equipment such as our KT310(/M) Spatial Filter System creates a "noise" filter, effectively stripping variations in intensity out of a Gaussian beam.
 Please see the Tutorial tab for more information on spatial filters.

-If you do not see what you need in our stocked offerings below, it is possible to special order pinholes that are fabricated from different substrate materials, have different pinhole sizes, incorporate multiple holes in one foil, or provide different pinhole configurations.
+If you do not see what you need in our offerings below, it is possible to special order pinholes that are fabricated from different substrate materials, have different pinhole sizes, incorporate multiple holes in one foil, or provide different pinhole configurations.
 Customized pinhole housings are also available.
 Please contact Tech Support to discuss your specific needs.